DEPARTMENT: Veterinary Services and Technical Operations

 - Certification/Licensure: Valid drivers license required.

-- Effective communication skills both verbally and in writing with superiors, staff, and individuals inside and outside of the company.
+- Effective communication skills, both verbal and written, with superiors, staff, and individuals inside and outside of the company.

-- Other: Proficient with computers and standard application software (e.g., Microsoft Office and other Company specific software applications).
+- Other: Proficiency with computers and standard application software (e.g., Microsoft Office and other company-specific software applications).

 - Must be able to perform laboratory procedures, which require talking, hearing, standing or sitting for long periods of time, entering data into a computer, using appropriate instruments, reaching with hands and arms, working in narrow spaces, and wearing safety equipment (Personal Protective Equipment) according to OSHA regulations and company standards.